SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 Let's look at some examples of common experiments that can easily be separated into multiple slices.
 In these examples, the ⟳ means that the averaging period is repeated multiple times in a scan, and the different slices are colour coded.

 In a CUTLASS-style experiment, the pulse in the sequence is actually two pulses of differing transmit frequency.
 This is a 'quasi'-simultaneous multi-frequency experiment where the frequency changes in the middle of the pulse.
-To build this experiment, two slices can be PULSE interfaced.
+To build this experiment, two slices can be CONCURRENT interfaced.
 The pulses from both slices are combined into a single set of transmitted samples for that sequence and samples received from those sequences are used for both slices (filtering the raw data separates the frequencies).

 .. image:: img/cutlass.png
    :width: 800px
    :alt: CUTLASS-style experiment slice interfacing
    :align: center

 In a themisscan experiment, a single beam is interleaved with a full scan.
-The beam_order can be unique to different slices, and these slices could be INTTIME interfaced to separate the camping beam data from the full scan, if desired.
-With INTTIME interfacing, one averaging period of one slice will be followed by an averaging period of another, and so on.
+The beam_order can be unique to different slices, and these slices could be AVEPERIOD interfaced to separate the camping beam data from the full scan, if desired.
+With AVEPERIOD interfacing, one averaging period of one slice will be followed by an averaging period of another, and so on.
 The averaging periods are interleaved.
 The resulting experiment runs beams 0, 7, 1, 7, etc.

 .. image:: img/themisscan.png
    :width: 800px